Punta Arenas – Ushuaia (4 nights)

 Day 4: Cape Horn & Wulaia Bay

-We will be sailing through Murray Channel and Nassau Bay to reach Cape Horn National Park, where disembarking is schedule (weather permitting).
-The mythical Cape Horn was discovered in 1616 and is a sheer 425-meter (1,394-foot) high rocky promontory.
-For many years it was an important navigation route for sailboats between the Pacific and Atlantic oceans, and it is known as the “End of the Earth”.
-The park was declared a World Biosphere Reserve in 2005.
+We will be sailing through Murray Channel and Nassau Bay to reach Cape Horn National Park, where, weather permitting, we shall go ashore.
+The legendary Cape Horn was discovered in 1616 and is a sheer 425-meter (1,394-foot) high rocky promontory.
+For many years it was an important navigation route between the Pacific and the Atlantic, and is referred to as the ‘End of the Earth’.
+The park was declared a World Biosphere Reserve by UNESCO in 2005.

-In the afternoon, we will go ashore at historical Wulaia Bay, originally the site of one of the region’s largest Yamana aboriginal settlement.
-Charles Darwin landed there in 1833, during his voyage on the HMS Beagle.
+In the afternoon, we will go ashore at historical Wulaia Bay, originally the site of one of the region’s largest Yamana aboriginal settlements.
+Charles Darwin landed there in 1833 during his voyage on the HMS Beagle.
 This area is also renowned for the mesmerizing beauty of its vegetation and geography.
-We will walk through a Magellan forest of lengas, coigües, canelos, ferns, and other endemic vegetation to reach a panoramic viewpoint.
+We will take an enchanted walk through the Magellan Forest of lengas, coigües, canelos, ferns, and other endemic vegetation, to reach a panoramic viewpoint.

 Day 5: Ushuaia